-Penderecki, the other great Polish master of horrific sound, is guilty of having written the score to Stanley Kubrick's Shining, along several other terrifying works.
-A Hollywood favorite, this avant-gardist composer has lent his talent to many directors desirous to paralyze worldwide audiences with fear.
+Penderecki, the other great Polish master of horrific sound, is guilty of having written the score to Stanley Kubrick's The Shining, along several other terrifying works.
+A Hollywood favourite, this avant-garde composer has lent his talent to many directors desirous to paralyse worldwide audiences with fear.

-Andrzej Korzyński, while not as well-known outside of Poland as Komeda and Penderecki, may one day gain worldwide fame when soundtrack afficionados will unearth this gem: his soundtrack to Andrzej Żuławski surrealist horror film Possession screams sinister, with a cool eighties electro vibe to boot.
+Andrzej Korzyński, while not as well-known outside of Poland as Komeda and Penderecki, may one day gain worldwide fame when soundtrack afficionados will unearth this gem: his soundtrack to Andrzej Żuławski's surrealist horror film Possession screams sinister, with a cool 1980s electro vibe to boot.

-The impressive intensity buildup of Dracula's gothic theme has traumatized and enchanted countless horror fans thanks to classical composer Wojciech Kilar.
+The impressive intensity build-up of Dracula's gothic theme has traumatised and enchanted countless horror fans thanks to classical composer Wojciech Kilar.
 Kilar's impressive symphonic compositions have been featured in over a hundred films.

 Martin Scorsese's Shutter Island owes much of its nerve-racking atmosphere to Penderecki's Symphony No. 3: Passacaglia-Allegro Moderato, but Scorsese is not the only one.
-This particular composition has been used in several other films since the 90s.
+This particular composition has been used in several other films since the 1990s.

 Another Komeda-Polański collaboration, the soundtrack to Fearless Vampire Killers is a double-whammy of Polish creepiness.
 Throw in an acting performance by Sharon Tate and Polański himself, and you have a masterpiece of terror.

-Cuarón's dystopic thriller makes good use of Penderecki's Threnody for the Victims of Hiroshima.
+Cuarón's dystopian thriller makes good use of Penderecki's Threnody for the Victims of Hiroshima.
 Discordant and high-pitched trills lend themselves especially well to these apocalyptic settings.

-The nostalgic and melodic track that runs through Kieślowski's masterpiece is as haunting as the story of the film's protagonist.
-Preisner's neo-Romantic style gives a chilly touch to the never-ending murder scenes.
+The nostalgic and melodic track that runs through Krzysztof Kieślowski's masterpiece is as haunting as the story of the film's protagonist.
+Zbigniew Preisner's neo-Romantic style gives a chilly touch to the never-ending murder scenes.

 Penderecki strikes again.
-His ghostly composition Polymorphia has been used by horror film directors time and again, most memorably in combination with The Exorcist's scenes of demonic posession.
+His ghostly composition Polymorphia has been used by horror film directors time and again, most memorably in combination with The Exorcist's scenes of demonic possession.

 Sources: own materials, edited by LB, Oct 2014